dannyloweatx/checkmarx/README.md

 ### Requirements
 - Python 3.7.2
     - Python executable must be on the system "path" in order to work as shown
+    - Must aslo have pip upgraded
+    - install gitPython if the script doesn't automatically install it
+    	- Run "pip install gitpython" from the command line
 - Gmail account to use as the "sender" email to send the report
 	- Must have the email address and password
 	- Destination email does not have to be a Gmail account
+- Git

 ### Usage
 - Works with bash, PowerShell and Windows command prompt